justincoding618/esmfold/README.md

 Once you have setup your vitrual environement, you will run the command `conda activate [yourstreamlitenv_name]` (replace with your virtual environment name).

-## Installing Libraries to Your Virtual Environment
+## Installing Libraries for Your Virtual Environment
-Once you have activated your virtual environment, you will need to install the following:
+Along with setting up your virtual environment, you will need to install the following for the virtual environment to work:

 * `pip install streamlit`
 * `pip install stmol`
 * `pip install py3Dmol`
 * `pip install requests`
 * `pip install biotite`
+* `pip install pyautogui`

 You may need to install additional libraries if necessary (the command output will tell you which ones you need if you don't have them).